+ with the arguments

 2. the object that is held in the car1.

-returns the car of a cons.”
+“The function car returns the car of a cons.”

-and #\a
+#\A and #\a have case,

-but the character #\$
+but the character #\$ has no case.”

-See Section 13.1.4.3 (Characters With Case) and the function both-case-p
+See Section 13.1.4.3 (Characters With Case) and the function both-case-p.

 catch